 According to the definition above, it is obvious that filters are used by the general public.
-Therefore, when a brand wants to create a filter, it should think about the fact that the filter should be appreciated by its audience and meet the characteristics of its target.
+Therefore, when a brand wants to create a filter, it must think about the fact that the filter must be appreciated by its audience and respond to the characteristics of its target.
 Instagram filters are levers for an engaging content strategy.

 We give you some criteria contributing to this virality:

-👉🏻 It should make the user more attractive, thus the user will elicit reactions from their subscribers on their appearance and image
+- It should make the user more attractive, so the user will get feedback from his followers on his appearance and image

-👉🏻 It should make the user smile, which will showcase their sense of humour and make their audience laugh
+- It should make the user smile, which will allow them to showcase their sense of humour and make their audience laugh

-👉🏻 It should impact the user's feeling about his image, by using the filter the user should feel better.
-He can for example identify with a group or express his support for a current issue.
+- It should impact on the user's feeling about his image, by using the filter the user should feel better.
+He can for example identify himself with a group or express his support for a current topic.

-👉🏻 It should help the user to feel creative with content that reflects them and is synonymous with novelty
+- It should help the user to feel creative with content that reflects their image and is synonymous with novelty

-👉🏻 It must allow the user to be part of the trend of the moment
+- It must allow the user to be part of the current trend

 Creating a filter for your brand's Instagram account can therefore be a real plus to exploit in your communication strategy on social networks.
 However, it must be used intelligently and thoughtfully by the community management team.

-Whether the filter created is a modification of the colourimetry of the image or whether it is made in augmented reality, it is important to define a feasible digital strategy, to reconcile the expectations of your community with the quality of the rendering.
+Whether the filter created is a modification of the colourimetry of the image or whether it is made in augmented reality, it is important to define a feasible digital strategy, to reconcile the expectations of your community and the quality of the rendering.
 A filter is appreciated, used and disseminated only when it pleases your audience.
 The advantages that can be listed are: the loyalty of your community, a better conversion rate for target prospects on Instagram.

 However, this tool is still being developed and new features are regularly added to optimise the filter creation software : Spark AR.